// guides + comparisons

 Run Gemini CLI on Your Phone (iPhone + Android)

 Run Google Gemini CLI on iPhone or Android via a cloud Ubuntu container.
-Free-tier setup (60 rpm / 1000 rpd), Termux workarounds, and real workflows.
+Paid-key BYOK setup (the free tier ended 2026-06-18), Termux workarounds, real workflows.

 -